 Why we don't use "technical" and "non-technical" at Mem

-Priscilla Mok
+By Priscilla Mok - Lead Designer

 A few little words.
 "Technical" and "non-technical".
 They seem innocent enough, and pretty much standard parlance in Silicon Valley—such as "a startup looking for its first non-technical hire".
 Yet as I've realized, these little words can have a big impact on an early-stage company looking to build an inclusive and high-performing culture.